-D.5.4.3 Behavioral Reactions to Impulsive Noise
+D.3.4.3 Behavioral Reactions to Impulsive Noise

-It is assumed that most species would show similar behavioral responses across all impulsive sounds, regardless of the source (e.g., weapons noise and explosions).
-Data on fish behavioral reactions exposed to impulsive sound sources is mostly limited to studies using caged fishes and seismic air guns and impact pile driving.
-General reactions include startle or alarm responses and increased swim speeds at the onset of impulsive sounds (Fewtrell & McCauley, 2012; Løkkeborg et al., 2012; Pearson et al., 1992; Roberts et al., 2016a; Spiga et al., 2017).
+Most species would show similar behavioral responses across all impulsive sounds, regardless of the source (e.g., weapons noise and explosions).
+Observations of fish behavioral reactions to impulsive sound sources is largely limited to studies using caged fishes and seismic air guns, with fewer experiments that report reactions to impact pile driving.
+Commonly reported reactions include startle or alarm responses, changes in swim speed and group cohesion, and in some cases avoidance of the sound source at the onset of some impulsive signals (Fewtrell & McCauley, 2012; Løkkeborg et al., 2012; Pearson et al., 1992; Roberts et al., 2016a; Spiga et al., 2017)(van der Knaap et al., 2022)(lafrate et al., 2016){McQueen, 2024, '#23675;Kim, 2024, '#23673}.
+However, these responses may vary greatly depending on the species and context of the exposure.

-Several species of caged rockfish (Sebastes species), white trevally (Pseudocaranx dentex) and pink snapper (all hearing generalists) exhibited startle or alarm reactions to seismic air gun pulses between 180 dB re 1 μ Pa and 205 dB re 1 μ Pa peak-to-peak SPL (Pearson et al., 1992).
+Several species of caged rockfish (Sebastes species), white trevally (Pseudocaranx dentex) and pink snapper (all hearing generalists) exhibited startle or alarm reactions to seismic air gun pulses between 180 dB re 1 $\mu$ Pa and 205 dB re 1 $\mu$ Pa peak-to-peak SPL (Pearson et al., 1992).
 More subtle behavioral changes were noted at lower SPLs, including changes in swim speeds.
 At the presentation of the sound, all three species moved to the bottom of the experimental enclosure.
 Both white trevally and pink snapper also exhibited changes in schooling behaviors including changes in group cohesion when exposed to air gun noise (Fewtrell & McCauley, 2012).
-These behavioral responses were seen during SELs as low as 147 and up to 161 dB re 1 μ Pa2s but habituation occurred in all cases, either within a few minutes or within 30 minutes after the final air gun shot (Fewtrell & McCauley, 2012; Pearson et al., 1992).
+These behavioral responses were seen during SELs as low as 147 and up to 161 dB re 1 $\mu$ Pa2s but habituation occurred in all cases, either within a few minutes or within 30 minutes after the final air gun shot (Fewtrell & McCauley, 2012; Pearson et al., 1992).